sudipfgcu/dictonary_attack/README.md

 # Dictionary Attack
-This repository contains a simple example of a dictionary attack coded in Java.
+This repository contains a simple example of a dictionary attack coded in Python | Java.

 ## Description of Repository Content